PascalCoinDev/PascalCoin/README.md

 ## History:

+### Build 1.5.0.0 - 2017-02-15

+- Net protocol upgrade to 4-5
+- Introducing "more work" with high priority than "more high".
+Work is calculated based on target.
+Higher target (more work) is more important than higher length
+- Solved locking/crash bug on high connections (caused by bad thread locking)
+- Improved network connection

 ### Build 1.4.3.0 - 2017-02-02

 - Adding "maturation" param to "JSON Operation object", return null when operation is not included on a blockchain yet, 0 means that is included in highest block and so on...